f5devcentral/f5-agility-labs-automation/docs/class10/class10.rst

 OVERVIEW
 --------

-The use cases templates are built for the F5 Automation Sandbox ennvironment.
-To run the use-cases, users must use the environment to stand-up the F5 automation sandbox environment.
+The use cases templates are built for the F5 UDF ennvironment.
+These usecases can be adapted to any environment feel free to take/fork/expand upon this code!

-With a F5 Automation Sandbox environment and these scenario use cases, users can/will be able to
+With a F5 UDF environment and these scenario use cases, users can/will be able to

-- Test common deployment scenarios through Automation with Ansible
+- Understand the differences between Imparative (iRest API) and Declarative (AS3) coding
-- Fork instances of code to develop their own plugins and automation playbooks
+- Test common deployment scenarios with imparative coding and seeing the same scenarios in declarative coding.
-- Provide feedback on existing and new use cases that are relevant to everyday work
+- Test deployments with Ansible Automation Platform.

 .. attention::